tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 parse (Parser p) = p
 ```

-And here's little parser which asserts the next character on the stream is the one we are expecting:
+And here's a little parser which asserts the next character on the stream is the one we are expecting:

 ```haskell
 -- >>> parse (is '+') "+456"